 What is arthritis in the legs?

 The term arthritis refers to redness and swelling of the joints characterized by joint pain and stiffness.
-A joint is the area where two bones meet.
+A joint is an area where two bones meet.
 The two bones at the site of the joint are separated by a cushioning tissue called the cartilage that protects the joint and facilitates proper movement.
 The joint space is lined by the synovial membrane that secretes a fluid called synovial fluid.
 Synovial fluid lubricates and protects the joints to allow for adequate movement.
 Arthritis may result when any of the joint structures are damaged.
-Leg arthritis affects the joints of the hips, knees, ankles or feet.
+Leg arthritis affects the joints of the hips, knees, ankles, or feet.
 There are over 100 types of arthritis.
 The most common types of arthritis affecting the legs are

 - Osteoarthritis: This is the most common type of arthritis.
 It occurs due to wear and tear of the joint cartilage that happens with increasing age.

 - Rheumatoid arthritis: In this type of arthritis, the body’s immune system attacks and damages the joints.

 - Gout: This occurs due to excessive deposition of uric acid crystals in the joints, which causes joint inflammation.

 - Septic arthritis: This refers to arthritis that occurs as a result of joint infection.

 - Post-traumatic arthritis: This type of arthritis results because of injury or after a surgery or other invasive procedure on the joint.